amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

 ### Hypothetical 3 - Energy Holdings Company

-* Energy holding company with subsidiaries in electricity, natural gas, and nuclear energy.
+* Setup: Energy holding company with subsidiaries in electricity, natural gas, and nuclear energy.
 For purposes of bankruptcy, treated as independent.
 Electric subsidiary borrows $500M from bank.
 Bank requires as part of loan:
   1. Electric Co must get insurance policy for top managers
   2. Loan must be guaranteed by the Holding Company
   3. Required to get a letter of credit, which will pay Bank if Electric Co fails to pay.
 Letter of Credit to be secured by assets of Electric Co.
      * (Letter of Credit = a promise by a 3rd party to pay a lender in the event debtor is unable to pay.
 Functions like a secured loan, except the one paying is not Debtor, but Letter of Credit Lender)
-* If Electric Co files for Bankruptcy, are each of these 3 things subject to the stay?
+* Question: If Electric Co files for Bankruptcy, are each of these 3 things subject to the stay?
 (Electric Co is in Bankruptcy; Holding Co and Gas Estate Co are NOT)
   1. Insurance policy
      * Cannot terminate because this would be taking equity away from estate
      * If the insurance policy had a clause that said either party can terminate at any time with 30 days notice, can the insurance company terminate?